 Saffron has been a popular spice since ancient times.
 It has an important place in the cuisines of Africa, the Middle East, and Mediterranean cuisines, and was a common barter spice brought to new lands by Spanish and other explorers.
 The spice is pricey but you can grow your own and harvest the flavor and color rich styles from the centers of your flowers.
 That is, of course, if you have the proper saffron crocus growing conditions.

 Who ever heard of a non-blooming saffron crocus anyway?
 What would be the point?
 In fact, some bulbs may be non-blooming due to disease, insect interference or damage to the embryo.
 The first step to correcting the issue is to dig up and examine the bulbs.

-Only plant back the healthiest that are without blemish and are plump, smooth and about 4 inches in diameter.
+Only plant back the healthiest that are without blemish and are plump, smooth and about 4 inches (10 cm.) in diameter.
 Make sure your soil is well draining and the location is in full sun.
-Plant the bulbs 5 to 6 inches deep in fluffy but gritty loam.
+Plant the bulbs 5 to 6 inches (12.5 to 15 cm.) deep in fluffy but gritty loam.
 Add a bit of potassium rich fertilizer directly into the planting hole or cover the soil over the bulb with wood ash.

 Avoid nitrogen fertilizers which force more greenery at the expense of the flowers.
 Keep in mind that the hardiness range of saffron is United States Department of Agriculture zones 5 to 8.
 In other zones, the bulbs may refuse to flower.

 How to Get Saffron Crocus Flowers